 Study participants regulated their emotions without prompt.
 Another limitation may be a lack of motivation to self-regulate.
 Because haunted houses are entertainment, participants may be less inclined to self-regulate, regardless of which strategy they use.
 Within the preliminary study, we found a positive association between state anxiety measured immediately before the haunted house and the average extent to which participants attempted to regulate their emotions (assessed through the question, “To what extent did you attempt to change or regulate how you felt during this event?”) across events (β = 0.34, 95% CI = [0.054, 0.626], p = 0.021), as well as a positive association between the average negative affective intensity of an event and extent to which participants attempted to regulate their emotions during that event (β = 0.31, 95% CI = [0.17, 0.46], p < 0.001) (See Supplementary Materials for more preliminary study design and analyses details).
 Both suggest, as expected, that participants within this setting experiencing negative emotions do self-regulate these emotions without researcher-prompting.
 Self-regulation extent or efforts were not assessed within Study 1 to reassess this relationship.

 Intensity did not predict regulatory strategy usage.
 To test our primary hypotheses, models using either z-scored emotional intensity or person-centered emotional intensity as the primary predictor were constructed iteratively (i.e., adding one fixed effect to the model at a time), but across all model comparisons, no model performed better than our null model which did not feature any fixed effects (ICC = 0.40).
 Our best performing non-null model -- including only intensity as a fixed effect (p = 0.10 when compared to null) -- did not find a relationship between emotional intensity and strategy usage (OR = 1.36, 95% CI = [0.95, 1.95], p = 0.10) (Fig. 3).
 An odds ratio of 1.36 suggests that for every one standard deviation unit increase in emotional intensity, the odds of choosing distraction to regulate increase by approximately 36%, but importantly, this association is not statistically significant and markedly smaller than what might be observed in more controlled strategy selection paradigms.
-As such, we did not find strong evidence to support that emotional intensity predicts strategy usage in this dynamic, high-intensity situation.
+As such, we did not find strong evidence to support that emotional intensity predicts strategy usage in this dynamic, high-intensity setting.